 Appalachian Highlands | Calhoun | Best Seasons: Fall | Spring

-Be sure to spend some time at the Jaycees Park, on the right side of Museum Road, just off US 431.
-The park’s highlight is a pond, which is generally occupied by resident Canada Geese and Mallards as well as occasional Wood Ducks or other passing waterfowl.
+Be sure to spend some time at Lagarde Park, on the right side of Regar Circle, just off US 431.
+The park’s highlight is a pond generally occupied by Canada Geese and Muscovy, as well as an occasional Mallard or other passing waterfowl.
 Water is the greatest attraction for wildlife, and this pond is no exception.
-When the area is quiet, Green Herons and the occasional Great Blue Heron or Yellow-crowned Night Heron may pay a visit to the pond or to the rocky stream.
-A good representative sample of the songbirds of central Alabama may be seen around the pond in all seasons.
-Watch for Winter Wrens along the rocky banks and bed of the stream that feeds the pond, and for Cedar Waxwings, Myrtle Warblers, and winter finches in the hardwoods near the water.
-Summer brings flycatchers, particularly Great Crested and Eastern Wood Pewees; Eastern Bluebirds and Pine Warblers are always present.
+When the area is quiet, Green Herons and the occasional Great Blue Heron, Yellow-crowned Night Heron, or Belted Kingfisher may visit the pond or the rocky stream.
+A good representative sample of the songbirds of Central Alabama may be seen around the pond in all seasons.

 Follow to the right (S) and park at the end of the road to continue birding the remainder of the park.
 Check the edges and tangles for White-eyed Vireos from spring to fall.
 Indigo Buntings are fairly common along the woodland edges during this period, when Wood Thrushes call from the deeper woods, and Hooded and Kentucky warblers are present in the understory.